-Students who submit work for assessment purposes that contain evidence of plagiarism may be awarded a zero mark for the task.
-A student may make an appeal.
-It will be the student's responsibility to prove that the submitted work in question is their own.
+Students who submit work for assessment purposes that contains evidence of plagiarism may be awarded a zero mark for the task.
+A student may appeal.
+The student will be responsible for proving that the submitted work in question is their own.